GetMyMood Period & Cycle Tracker

 GetMyMood is a symptom tracker that helps you log physical symptoms, mood, energy, flow, spotting, body signals, and notes with cycle timing.
 These self-reported logs may make patterns easier to review, but they are for awareness only and should not be used to explain every symptom or replace professional care.

-Use it when you want symptoms, flow, body signals, mood, and notes in one place so you can review patterns without relying on memory.
+Use it when you want symptoms, flow, body signals, mood, and notes in one place — so you can review patterns without relying on memory, and describe what you noticed more clearly when you need to.

 GetMyMood symptom logging screen with flow, energy, mood, and physical symptom options